Approximately 6 minutes to read

 This story made me:

-over 2 years ago Katherine Brown said:
+almost 3 years ago Katherine Brown said:

 Congratulations on being one of the winners of the winter writing contest!

-over 2 years ago Headintheclouds said:
+almost 3 years ago Headintheclouds said:

 Hello.
 I'm another Linda D. referral :)